 Stock option compensation expense for the fiscal year ended September 30, 2006 was \$285,318.
-This is the result of the adoption of SFAS No. 123(R)chare-based Payment.
-SFAS No. 123(R) replaces SFAS No. 123, Accounting for Stock-Based Compensation and supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees("APB No. 25").
+This is the result of the adoption of SFAS No. 123(R) Counting for Stock-Based Compensation and supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees ("APB No. 25").
 SFAS No. 123(R) was effective for awards that are granted, modified, or settled in cash for annual periods beginning after June 15, 2005.
 We adopted SFAS No. 123(R) on October 1, 2005 using the modified prospective approach.
 Under the modified prospective approach, stock-based compensation expense will be recorded for the unvested portion of previously issued awards that remain outstanding at October 1, 2005 using the same estimate of the grant date fair value and the same attribution method used to determine the pro forma disclosure under SFAS No. 123.
-SFAS No. 123(R) also requires that all share-based payments to employees after October 1, 2005, including employee stock options, be recognized in the financial statements as stock-based compensation expense to the date of grant.
-There was no stock option compensation expense recorded for the amendment of the 2001 Plan, all unvested stock options became vested as of April 11, 2006 and therefore, all residual stock compensation expense related to options vesting subsequent to September 30, 2006 was recorded in the current fiscal year.
+SFAS No. 123(R) also requires that all share-based payments to employees after October 1, 2005, including employee stock options, be recognized in the financial statements as stock-based compensation expense based on the fair value on the date of grant.
+There was no stock option compensation expense recorded for the fiscal year ended September 30, 2005.
+As a result of the amendment of the 2001 Plan, all unvested stock options became vested as of April 11, 2006 and therefore, all residual stock compensation expense related to options vesting subsequent to September 30, 2006 was recorded in the current fiscal year.
 As of September 30, 2006, there were no options outstanding.